 3000 N. Meridian St., Indianapolis

-Eiteljorg R.B.
-Annis Western Family Experience
+R.B.
+Annis Western Family Experience at the Eiteljorg Museum

 500 W. Washington St., Indianapolis